How To Cut Peony Buds For Flower Vase Arrangements (With Pictures)

 When harvested at the right stage, it takes about 8 to 24 hours for peonies to fully open.

-Where To Cut Peony Flowers
+Where To Cut

-It is important to leave enough foliage on your peony plant.
 Leave at least 2 to 3 sets of leaves on the stems, so that your plant can gather sunlight and store energy to put into next year’s blooms.
-On an established plant this should not be too difficult.
-Take care with younger plants not to cut too much of the stem and leaves.

 How Long Do Peony Bouquets Last?

-Peony bouquets last for 3-6 days, depending on environment and care.
 You can extend the bloom harvesting season by planting a variety of peony plants that bloom sequentially from late spring to early summer.
 Read this article on how to extend the time your peony garden blooms for more information.

-You can also utilize a few tricks in order to extend the life of your home cut bouquet…
+You can also utilize a few tricks in order to extend the life of your home cut bouquet.

-How To Care For Peony Arrangements And Make Them Last Longer
+How To Make Arrangements Last Longer

 Avoid displaying your peony vase in direct sunlight.
 If possible, display your beautiful arrangement in a cool location out of direct heat or sun.